brunogs/shakesearch/README.md

 ## Solution

 In my first contact with the challenge, I wrote this [wiki]([https://github.com/brunogs/shakesearch/wiki/Required-Changes]) with the required changes.
-After I try to start to improve the UI I understood that first I will need to improve the backend search results and response format.
+Once I started to improve the UI I understood that first I had to improve the backend search results and response format.
 So I did the following steps:

 1. I created a representation of a common book format: [code](https://github.com/brunogs/shakesearch/blob/master/src/book/book.go#L13-L21).
 2. I implemented a parse to convert the file to my representation.
    1. The parsing code was segmented into 3 components: [novel](https://github.com/brunogs/shakesearch/blob/master/src/book/novel.go), [tragedy](https://github.com/brunogs/shakesearch/blob/master/src/book/tragedy.go), [poems](https://github.com/brunogs/shakesearch/blob/master/src/book/poems.go)
-   2. Has another piece, [parser](https://github.com/brunogs/shakesearch/blob/master/src/book/parser.go) itself that chooses which component will be used.
+   2. It has another piece, [parser](https://github.com/brunogs/shakesearch/blob/master/src/book/parser.go) itself that chooses which component will be used.
 3. With the books' representation in memory, I created another search approach using basically Regex and string manipulation.
    1. I created a search by book title, [code](https://github.com/brunogs/shakesearch/blob/master/src/search/searcher.go#L40-L52), it only verifies if the searched term exists on the title.
    2. I created a search by chapters content, [code](https://github.com/brunogs/shakesearch/blob/master/src/search/searcher.go#L76-L96), here has some rules:
       1. match all the chapters that have the **terms** searched with any text before and any content after until the next dot.
       2. I selected all the sentences from the chapters, and I filtered only ones with at least 40 characters.
-      3. I avoid selecting duplicated sentences, like this: *Enter Cleopatra, Charmian, Iras and Mardian.*
+      3. I avoided duplicated sentences, like this: *Enter Cleopatra, Charmian, Iras and Mardian.*
       4. With these rules, I was able to find meaningful quotes for the user search.
-4. In the frontend I applied some style (background colors, new fonts, and bootstrap):
+4. In the frontend I applied some style (background colors, new fonts, and bootstrap).
    ![style example](./doc/style.png)
 5. I separate results in **Books** and **Quotes**:
    ![segments](./doc/segments.png)